 The intent of this step is to achieve a final target count of 150 (with an acceptable range of 140-160) organisms.
 Note that if the correct counting range cannot be achieved, the calculation of a reliable final score is diminished.
 Divide the material in the third tray into aliquots of size sufficiently small to achieve the target number of organisms.

-Select one aliquot and place in a Petri dish or other small container.
+Select one aliquot and place it in a Petri dish or other small container.
 Place the dish under a dissecting scope set at low power (approximately 7x or 10x).
 In a deliberate, systematic manner, pick every organism from the aliquot and place it into an alcohol-filled vial (clearly identified as per section 3.1.2.1).
 Do not include any terrestrial organisms or pieces of worms and other organisms without heads.
 Keep a running total of the number of organisms picked.
 When started, finish sorting this aliquot in its entirety.
-Use additional containers to pick organisms from additional aliquots until your reach the target count of 150 (with an acceptable range of 140-160) organisms.
+Use additional containers to pick organisms from additional aliquots until you reach the target count of 150 (with an acceptable range of 140-160) organisms.

 Save the containers (petri dishes) until you have ten (10), and have a co-worker recheck one randomly selected container as described in SCI 2200.
 After a container has been checked, you may discard the material in the remaining containers.

 If you have not reached the minimum target count of 150 (with an acceptable range of 140-160) after completely sorting the previous square from 3.1.2.7, go back to the second tray, randomly select a new square, and continue steps 3.1.2.8-3.1.2.10 until the target count has been obtained.
-Use whatever size aliquot is necessary in order to reach the target count of organisms.
+Use whatever size aliquot is necessary to reach the target count of organisms.

 If you have exceeded the maximum count of 160 organisms, randomly sub sample 150 organisms.
 This may be accomplished by placing the organisms into a Petri dish that has been subdivided evenly into 16 squares.
 With the aid of a dissecting microscope, remove and discard any terrestrial organisms, pieces of worms and other organisms without heads which may have accidentally been included.
 If still not within the target range, randomly select a square in the Petri dish and remove all the organisms in that square.
 Repeat this process until you have the target number of individuals.